-The difference in using their uniquely shaped blades is really noticeable compared to the average blade your mower arrives with because of the exclusive Gator Mulcher feature on every Gator blade.
+The difference with Gator blades are their uniquely shaped blades.
+They are really noticeable compared to the average blade your mower arrives with because of the exclusive Gator Mulcher feature on every Gator blade.
 This detail creates outstanding bagging and discharge efficiency with better bagging, better mulching, and better discharge.

 Using Blade Adapters

 Blade adapters connect your mower’s shaft to your blade.
 Your stock adapter could have a different blade mounting hole than your mulching blade of choice.
 In that case you could swap out the adapter to fit.
 Here is a list of common blade adapters on Amazon for popular consumer lawn mowers.
 If you want to see one replaced, this video shows the whole process.